Second year specialisations

 During the 1st semester you will follow different courses at the host institution of your selection, but already start working on your thesis project.

 During the 2nd semester you will be fully committed to your thesis project.
 The MSc defence will take place at the university where you have developed your thesis project and is done before a jury following the schedule and procedure of the hosting institution.
-Afterwards you will go to Coimbra for a farewell congress.

 Specialization year 2 – 1st semester